Borghese Gallery Entrance Tickets

 Strict Cancellation Policy

 You will receive an email confirmation with your Priority Access Borghese Gallery mobile voucher instantly.
-No need to print.
+You need not print these vouchers.
 On the day of your experience, display your mobile voucher at the Borghese Gallery ticketing office, located inside the museum, downstairs from the street, and exchange it for a paper ticket.
 We suggest you arrive at the museum 15 minutes prior to your reserved time slot to ensure you enter on time to make the most of your experience.

 Borghese Gallery, Piazzale del Museo Borghese, Rome